 At Greensprings, gravestone markers must be natural, flat rocks, typically fieldstones, encompassing no more than 400 square inches of surface area.
 No cut, machined or polished markers or monuments are permitted.
 Flat quarried stones are permitted.
 Greensprings has a selection of fieldstones that have been retrieved when graves were opened.

-You are not required to provide a gravestone for your loved one’s grave, but if you do, we ask that you work with our caretaker, Sam Hernandez, who will install your gravestone.
+You are not required to provide a gravestone for your loved one’s grave, but if you do, we ask that you work with our caretaker, Matthew Drew who will install your gravestone.
 We now use pea gravel to provide a bed of support for the gravestone.
-We ask families to make a $50 donation to cover installation costs.
+We charge a $100 fee to cover installation and maintenance costs.

 To contact our caretaker: